Ghukek/EC601MP1/README.md

 # MySQL
 You will need to install and run MySQL on your personal machine.

+By default, the program is not expecting to need to use a password and it will be expecting to be running on a localhost.
+You can change these settings in the file MP3MySQL.py.

 Before running,

 $ pip install mysqlclient